Get Help Now: (855) 209-4848

 Time is of the essence.
-For those seeking to reverse the effects of the abortion pill (also known as a chemical abortion or a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill, mifepristone, or RU-486.
+For those seeking to reverse the effects of the abortion pill (also known as a chemical abortion or a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill.
 However, there have been many successful reversals when treatment was started within 72 hours of taking the first abortion pill.

 Even if 72 hours have passed, call our hotline (855) 209-4848.
 We are here to help.
 It may not be too late.

 Costs of the treatment varies depending on the progesterone used.
 Insurance plans may cover treatment.
 Women who do not have insurance or financial means to pay for treatment should discuss this with their medical provider.

 In cases of financial hardship, APR will help you find ways to reduce the cost of the treatment.

 An ultrasound will be done as soon as possible to confirm heart rate, placement, and dating of the pregnancy.
 The doctor or another medical provider will prescribe progesterone, given as a pill to be taken orally or vaginally or possibly by intramuscular injection.
 The treatment will usually continue through the first trimester of pregnancy.

 Initial studies of APR have shown it has a 64-68% success rate.